mwlang/elemental/README.txt

 == FEATURES/PROBLEMS:

   * Code with symbols, easily display what the user needs to see.
+  * Associate any number of values/attributes with a symbolic element.
   * Change the display values without worrying about logical side-effects.
   * Access elements in a variety of ways: symbol, constant, index.
   * Store in database as either string (the default) or ordinal value.